cybertoothca/ember-cli-bootstrap3-grid/README.md

 A mixin that captures the width of the browser viewport on resizes and offers several helpful queries to determine the size.

+Include the viewport in your Route or Component js:

+    import Viewport from 'ember-cli-bootstrap3-grid/mixins/viewport';

+...and then use the properties listed below inside both your js or hbs template.

 ##### Properties

 * `lg?` - `true` when viewport is 1200px or wider, `false` otherwise.